eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 ## Verticle clean-up

-The optional function `vertxStop` is called when the verticle is undeployed.
-You should always provide such a function if your verticle needs to do any clean-up, such as shutting down servers or clients or unregistering handlers.
+Servers, clients and event bus handlers will be automatically closed when the verticles is stopped, however if you need to provide any custom clean-up code when the verticle is stopped you can provide a `vertxStop` top-level function.
+Vert.x will then call this when the verticle is stopped.

 ## Getting Configuration in a Verticle